 Labor laws are regulated at the federal and state level.
 These policies impact both workers and businesses.
-Here are some key facts to consider:
+Check here frequently for updates.

 - New Version of Employment Verification Form I-9 Issued, Becomes Mandatory January 2017

 The United States Citizenship and Immigration Services, a division of the Department of Homeland Security, has published a new version of Form I-9, which must be used by all employers to verify a new employee’s identity and eligibility to work in the U.S. The new form, dated November 14, 2016, becomes mandatory for use beginning January 22, 2017.

 The USCIS said the revised three-page form will be easier to complete on a computer.
 It also is designed to reduce confusion and will help employers avoid technical errors that could result in hefty fines.
 The changes include: